BrentonCavanagh/FileConversion/README.md

 [_Apply scaling:_](Leica_LAS_Apply.Scaling.ijm) Is designed for files generated in Leica LAS V3 and V4.5.
 It will read scaling information from .anx, .eax & .cal.xml files and apply it to the corresponding TIF file.

+[_Apply scaling to multichannel images:_](Leica_LAS_Multichannel.Apply.Scaling.ijm) Is designed for files generated in Leica LAS V3 and V4.5.
+It will read scaling information from .anx, .eax & .cal.xml files and apply it to the corresponding TIF file.
+It will also combine individual images found in each folder into multipage tif for use in FIJI.

 __Metamorph__

 [_Resave Fluorescence:_](Metamorph_Resave.fluorescence.ijm) Is designed for files generated in Metamorph.
 It will read scaling information and apply a LUT based on the filterset and apply it to the corresponding TIF file.